 You (and your dependents, or, if you are not legally competent, your legal representative) must inform the plan administrator when it appears that a third party is or may be liable for any condition for which covered services or benefits are provided.
-If requested to do so, you must complete and sign the Subrogation Form and Assignment of Benefits Agreement before any benefits will be paid under the plan.
+If requested to do so, you must complete and sign the applicable subrogation form from the plan before any benefits will be paid under that plan.
 You and your dependents must cooperate with the claims administrator and the plan administrator in the filing and processing of any and all claims you have from time to time.